axibase/atsd/rule-engine/functions-table.md

  [2018-04-25, 2]]
 ```

-* no common prefix is matched
+* No prefix is discarded

 ```javascript
 {